 - Pregnancy - tends to produce a more complicated course with significant risk of premature labour.

 Premature labour can occur in pregnant women.
-Most other patients have an uncomplicated recovery, providing there are no significant comorbidities.
+In other cases, there is usually uncomplicated recovery, providing there are no significant comorbidities.

 Consider prophylactic treatment in women with at least three symptomatic infections a year.
 Trimethoprim is widely used.
-In children, the current approach is to reserve antibiotic prophylaxis for those who are at highest risk of complications (eg, demonstrable vesicoureteric reflux, recurrent infections or renal scarring on imaging).
+In children, the current approach is to reserve antibiotic prophylaxis for those who are at highest risk of complications (eg, demonstrable VUR, recurrent infections or renal scarring on imaging).

-This produces characteristic scarring on the kidney and occurs after recurrent or persistent infections.
+Chronic pyelonephritis is a characteristic scarring on the kidney which occurs after recurrent or persistent infections.

 - Loin pain